RetepV/SporosTerm/README.md

 * Arduino development environment, set up with ESP32 support.
 You can get that from here: https://github.com/espressif/arduino-esp32
 * My own patched version of the FabGL library.
 You can get that from here: https://github.com/RetepV/FabGL/tree/FabGL-nTerm2-S, download it as a .ZIP file.
 Note that you should not use the FabGL `main` branch, but the `FabGL-nTerm2-S` branch.
-This has the fixes and extensions necessary to make SporoSterm work.
+This has the fixes and extensions necessary to make SporosTerm work.
 * The code from this repository.

 Steps: